Updated - Oct 17th, 2022

-Advances in nutrition, along with sophisticated veterinary diagnostics and treatments, have contributed to our fur family members living longer, healthier lives.
+Advances in veterinary medicine have contributed to our fur family members living longer, healthier lives.

-However, as our pets age, they are susceptible to many of the same health problems and illnesses we face as we get older.
-As a result, keeping them healthy may require some extra care and attention.
+However, as our pets age, they are susceptible to many of the same health problems and illnesses we face as we get older and our immune systems get weaker.
+As a result, keeping them healthy may require some extra care and attention, and sometimes, tough choices.

 Depending on the breed of your dog or cat, they may also have hereditary conditions that make them more vulnerable to certain health problems in their senior years.
-For example, large dog breeds like shepherds and retrievers can be susceptible to joint problems and arthritis, whereas small dog breeds like Chihuahuas and Dachshunds can be susceptible to dental problems and heart disease.
+For example, large dog breeds like German Shepherds and Golden Retrievers can be susceptible to joint problems and arthritis, whereas small dog breeds like Chihuahuas and Dachshunds can be susceptible to dental problems and heart disease.

 Luckily, there are advanced veterinary care options for pets of all ages if a serious medical condition or emergency arises.
 But they can also come with high price tags.
 According to Preventative Vet, emergency vet expenses can run from $500 to $8,000 depending on the treatment required.

-The good news is, pet health insurance isn’t just for young pets.
-If you have an aging or senior pet, insurance can give you the peace of mind of knowing you can help provide your pet with the best veterinary care possible – whether they’re suffering from a chronic illness or an unexpected injury.
+The good news is, pet insurance isn’t just for young pets.
+If you have an aging or senior pet, insurance can give you the peace of mind of knowing you can help provide your pet with the best veterinary care possible – whether they’re suffering from a chronic illness or an unexpected injury that lands them in the hospital.

 Not all pet insurance coverage for seniors is the same though, so let’s look at some key factors that will help you determine if pet insurance is worth it for your senior pet: